This page gives hints on how to set parameters related to the exchange and correlation functionals with the ABINIT package.

 However, the pseudopotentials (or PAW data sets) are constructed for one specific XC functional.
 If ixc is not specified, ABINIT will simply take the ixc of the given pseudopoential(s) - hoping they are coherent with each others.
 One introduces an error by using a pseudopotential generated with an XC functional that is not the same as the one explicitly specified by ixc.
 However, ABINIT will nevertheless do the calculation.

+(The following section is obsolete and should be upgraded.
+ABINIT is currently interfaced with LibXC 5).
 In the LibXC 2.0 library, as interfaced with ABINIT, there are 24 functional forms of the 3D LDA type, and over 80 functional forms of the GGA type.
 They can be used with norm-conserving pseudopotentials as well as PAW atomic data.
 Also, some metaGGA can be used with ABINIT (norm-conserving case only).
+They need usekden=1.
+In particular, the TB09 (not delivering reliable total energies) allows one to get cheap corrected band structures (use ixc=-12208, with HGH pseudopotentials).
 For response-function type calculations, the native ABINIT LDA and GGA kernels can be used as well as the LibXC ones.

 The exchange can also be computed on the basis of the Fock expression (exact exchange), and the correlation can be computed on the basis of the RPA approximation (see the GW section).
 Hybrid functionals calculations (HSE06, PBE0, B3LYP) can be performed.
 The implementation of the exact exchange, correlation and hybrid does not deliver the forces and stresses at present, at the exception of forces with norm-conserving pseudopotentials.